What is a First MTP Medial Capsulorrhaphy?

 First MTP medial capsulorrhaphy is a procedure that tightens the soft tissue on the inner side of the big toe joint.
 This procedure is done along with other procedures to help correct a bunion deformity.
 It should not be performed alone due to the likelihood of the bunion returning.
 Bunions involve both an altered position of the

-bones of the foot as well as a stretching of the soft tissue around the joint, which allows the big toe to turn inward toward the second toe.
+bones of the foot as well as a stretching of the soft tissue around the joint, which allow the big toe to shift inward toward the second toe.
 Both of these should be addressed to allow long-term correction of a bunion.

-The goal of tightening the soft tissue is to restore normal tension of the previously stretched out tissue, aiding in pain relief pain by straightening the big toe.
-Bunion procedures also may improve the cosmetic appearance of the foot but should not
+The goal of tightening the soft tissue is to restore normal tension of the previously stretched out tissue.
+Bunion procedures also may improve the cosmetic appearance of the foot, but should not

 be done for this reason alone.

 The main reason people should have surgery is to relieve pain.
 Bunion surgery may be needed if your big toe has a painful bump or you have skin irritation on the bump due to rubbing from shoes.
+It may also be needed if you have other painful problems in the foot related to the bunion, such as a painful hammertoe.
 You should first try non-operative treatments, such as wider

 shoes or use of a donut pad or toe spacer.